-The vehicle setup is used for evaluating microsensors competing in the OA-V category.
+The Outdoor Air - Mobile evaluation environment is represented by an Airparif vehicle setup (see Figure 4) which is used for evaluating microsensors competing in the OA-V category.
 To this end, the reference devices were installed in the back of the vehicle with an inlet allowing for air to be sampled from the exterior, while the sensors under evaluation were deployed on its roof.